HeliumOS-org/ports/README.md

 ## Addons for HeliumOS

-An system based on OverlayFS, inspired by FreeBSD Ports.
+An addons system based on OverlayFS, inspired by FreeBSD Ports.

 Addons in this repository will use upstream binaries if possible and build from source if necessary.